Tchouanga12/SAM-Quality_Control/README.md

 **SAM Quality Control** is a Python-based project designed to automate and enhance quality control processes for manufacturing or service environments.
 The tool provides a robust framework for monitoring, analyzing, and reporting on quality metrics, ensuring that standards are consistently met.

+## 🌐 Live Demo

+You can visit the live version of the website here: [tchouanga12.github.io](https://tchouanga12.github.io/)

 ## Features

 - **Automated Data Collection**: Seamlessly collect and process quality-related data from various sources.